 By the 1990s, almost every minicomputer company that failed to modernize had folded or merged.
 Digital’s sales began to decline year after year, and it was forced to make its first layoffs.

 After almost a decade of losing money, or barely breaking even, Digital was acquired by Compaq in 1998.
 At the time, it was the largest merger ever in the industry.
 But Compaq struggled to breathe life into the failing company.
-Soon was in trouble itself, and the situation was compounded when the dot-com bubble burst around the turn of the last century.
+Soon, it was in trouble itself, and the situation was compounded when the dot-com bubble burst around the turn of the century.